Sikh Light Infantry: Culture

 Due to the cultural origin of its recruits, the regiment maintains not only a strong Sikh culture but a strong Punjabi culture.
 Bhangra, a popular folk dance of the Punjab, is a regular pastime of the soldiers.
 Sikhism plays a strong role in the day-to-day life and functioning of the regiment and its soldiers some of which have Chakrams on their turbans.
 The regiment maintains its own regimental gurdwara for the daily worship for its soldiers.
 The religious life of the soldiers sees them conduct shabad kirtan and all other aspects of Sikh worship.
 The teachings of Guru Gobind Singh and the notion of sant-sipahi ("saint-soldier") play a large role in regimental life.
 Historically, the Mazhabi Sikhs have long served in the armies of Guru Gobind Singh and in the later Khalsa Army raised by Ranjit Singh, which forged and established the Sikh Empire.
 Most times before entering battle Sikh soldiers said the Ardas and then went into battle.
 Before the Regiment was formed it was called the Rattray's Sikhs, who notably did not tie their beards and carried 3 foot long swords into battle.

 The regimental motto, Deg Tegh Fateh ("prosperity in peace and victory in war") is also derived from Guru Gobind Singh.
 It incorporates his teachings of peace, tolerance and community spirit, but also the duty to unsheathe the sword when a tyrant or oppressor threatens that ethos and refuses peaceful co-existence.
 The battle cry of the regiment is "Jo Bole So Nihal, Sat Sri Akal!" meaning "He who recites the name of the lord, shall forever be victorious!"

 Recruitment

 The Sikh Light Infantry is a "single caste" regiment.
-Its soldiers are recruited only from Mazhabi or Ramdasia Sikhs.
+Its soldiers are recruited only from Mazhabi and Ramdasia Sikhs.
 Mazhabi Sikhs must provide identification certificates showing their status as Mazhabi Sikhs for eligibility to join the regiment as well as meeting the other minimum standards.
 Like all Indian Army regiments, officers can come from all regions and communities in India.